 There is one pilot area on the west side, and one on the east side.
 See our bird's eye view map.
-Check back soon for an address-based lookup function to further assist you in determining if you live/work in one of the pilot areas.
+To determine if you are located in a pilot area, use the address search form above.

 When will the pilot program start and end?

-The program is slated to begin in May and to continue for at least one year.
+The program is slated to begin May 1 and to continue for at least one year.

 Will there be outreach?

 Yes.
 The City will be in contact with property owners and tenants in the pilot areas in the months leading up to commencement of the program.
-Outreach will include instructions on how to acquire trash carts compatible with the automated truck and the exact start date (as soon as it is established).
+Outreach will include instructions on how to acquire trash carts compatible with the automated truck at a 50% discount.

 No. Any trash cart previously acquired through the City is compatible with an automated truck.
-These green carts have wheels, handles, a lid, and -- except in very rare instances -- a City of Manchester seal on the side.
+These carts have a green body, black lid, wheels, and handles.
+On most, but not all, there is a City of Manchester seal on the side.

 May I use a container other than a green City of Manchester trash cart?

 In almost all cases, the answer is "no".
-Any trash cart placed for collection MUST BE compatible with the automated truck.
-If you want to use a non-City cart that you believe is compatible, you MUST contact the Highway Division no later than April 14 for assessment and approval.
+Any trash container placed for collection MUST BE compatible with an automated truck.
+If you want to use a non-City container that you believe is compatible, you MUST contact the Highway Division no later than April 14 for assessment and approval.

 What size cart do I need?